ranamostafa229/ChatApp/README.md

 - Node.js and Express for the back-end
 - MongoDB and Mongoose for the database
 - Socket.IO for real-time communication
-- Bootstrap and React-Bootstrap for styling
+- Styled-components for styling
-- Cloudinary for image hosting
+- Firebase for authentication

 ## Installation